julian-molina/Documentation/docs/_includes/crypto_ecosystem/asset.md

 }
 ```

-* codeName is the ticker of the asset as listed by the exchange (*i.e.:* BTC, BTH, ETH, LTC, BNB, USDT, USD, etc.)
+* ```codeName``` is the ticker of the asset as listed by the exchange (*i.e.:* BTC, BTH, ETH, LTC, BNB, USDT, USD, etc.)

-{% include note.html content="Consult the list of supported assets for the list of possible values for the ```codeName``` field.
-When a configured asset is within the system's icon catalog, the standard asset icon is replaced with the logotype of the corresponding asset." %}
+{% include note.html content="When a configured asset is within the system's icon catalog, the standard asset icon is replaced with the logotype of the corresponding asset." %}

 <!--------------------------------------------- CONFIGURING ends -->